 Social & Cultural Studies

-Actively engage with world issues to re-imagine solutions for young people, Indigenous communities, people living with disabilities, and individuals facing issues of homelessness or unemployment – in Australia and abroad.
-You could be following in the footsteps of some of our free thinkers that have investigated and authored books about prisoners of war, been involved in disaster recovery efforts and even become mayor.
+Actively engage with world issues to re-imagine solutions for all people – in Australia and abroad.
+You could follow in the footsteps of other free thinkers who have investigated and authored books about prisoners of war, been involved in disaster recovery efforts and even become mayor.

 Where could a social and cultural studies degree take you?

 Business and government will always have a need for critical and creative thinkers.
 Studying social and cultural studies at Murdoch will give you the skills, insights and knowledge to think deeply and create change in a meaningful way.
 It will help you to understand the past to re-think the future and give you the tools to help others.
 You could:

 - work overseas as a translator, teacher, diplomat, journalist or in the tourism industry

 - advocate for human rights as a community worker or policy advisor

 - take action on important issues as a human service officer, overseas aid worker, or refugee and migrant support specialist, or

 - give issues a voice as a historian, journalist, foreign correspondent or by working in politics.

 Five-star rating for median graduate starting salary for Humanities and Social Sciences, and Languages.1